klp/Interactive-Data-Vis-Sp2021/tutorial3_distributions/NOTES.md

 1. Had some trouble with the axis drawing.
 I think I skipped to trying to refactor into reusable consts too early, so defined them with a appends to svg.
 It turns out I wasn't passing in an array (i.e. using square brackets)
 2. Wish I could have gotten the top axis label to be on the left.
 I abandoned that to complete the brief.
 Oh well.
+3. Really strugged for a while, probably based on scope and executing each function.
+I'm too used to a complier or interpreter to catch bugs, though vscode and the console are somewhat helpful
+4. I ended up riffing on the demo branch for what I'm submitting...